 Additionally, you should choose a thick and plushy pad that offers some insulation from the cold concrete floor.
 More robust pads will help prevent cold feet when walking over or standing on your rug.
 A thick rug pad also provides cushioning for a truly luxurious and inviting feel.

 Our Anchor Grip rug pad is perfect for basement floors because it does not absorb water like other materials, making it harder for bacteria and mold to take over.
-Made of a soybean oil-based polymer blend, this sustainable rug pad doesn't contain plasticizers that can react to your floor or carpet.
+Made with an EVA backing this sustainable rug pad doesn't contain plasticizers that can react to your floor or carpet.
 It's best for high traffic areas and hot and humid climates, making it the obvious choice for basements.